Psychology of Peoples

 Gustave Le Bon was an unorthodox thinker, a widely traveled man, and a true genius in the field of sociology.
 His understanding of group psychology is utilized by modern experts in the field and is illustrated superbly with this investigation of revolutions and the psychology that motivates them.
 Le Bon has been studied deeply by a number of influential world leaders, some famous and some infamous.
 These leaders include Theodore Roosevelt, Benito Mussolini, Vladimir Lenin, and Adolf Hitler, to name just a few of the most well-known.

-By: Gustave le Bon, and others
+De: Gustave le Bon, y otros

 -